Diminished Value After a Car Accident: Will Your Car Insurance Pay?

 - The easiest way to get a quick idea is to use an online site like Edmunds.com or Kelley Blue Book to find out what the value of your car would be under normal circumstances (a pre-accident value).
 Then you can ask your car dealership to give you a trade-in value on your vehicle now that you've had an accident.
 This should give you a ballpark idea of the diminished value to help you decide if it is worth pursuing a diminished value claim.
 Keep in mind that the car dealer's trade-in value may not be the best possible rate, but if they can give you a written offer showing the fact that the value of the car is less due to the fact that it has been involved in an accident, then it's good enough for your own understanding.

-- The second way to verify diminished value is to get a professional evaluation from a company that specializes in diminished value insurance valuations.
+- The second way to verify diminished value is to get a professional evaluation from a company that specializes in diminished value insurance valuations (a quick Google search will give you a range of different options).
 This will be the most reliable information if you want a solid number, just make sure that your evaluator is qualified and recognized by insurers.

 What States Will Pay Diminished Value Claims?

-After a lawsuit in 2001, Georgia changed their rules to include payment for diminished value claims.
+After a class action lawsuit in 2001 (Mabry v.
+State Farm), Georgia changed their rules to include payment for diminished value claims.
 Since then, many more insurers will consider a diminished value claim if supporting documents or circumstances make sense.
 Some states agree that insurance companies are required to pay the diminished value, so if you are in one of these states, you shouldn't have a problem.

 If you want to know if your state generally covers diminished value claims, you can contact your state insurance commissioner.